 This year, instead of Amazon Prime Day being in July, it’s Oct.
 13 and 14.
 What bargains should you look for?
 The most important thing to do is to compare prices.
 The “bargain” may or may not be saving you any money.

-"Mastering others is strength," wrote Lao Tzu, "mastering yourself is true power."
-Tom Sightings of Sightings Over Sixty refers to this quote as he introduces the articles for our blog roundup this week.
+“Mastering others is strength,” wrote Lao Tzu, “mastering yourself is true power.”
+Tom Sightings refers to this quote as he introduces the articles for our blog roundup this week.
 Sightings saw an article by someone who was mastering the power in himself.
-He wrote that for most of his life he had never voted in any elections.